 - Pembina has selected the Operational Control approach to define its organizational boundaries for GHG reporting and includes all material sources and sinks associated with facilities and operations (both corporate and pipeline) that are in direct operational control by Pembina and Pembina subsidiaries. - Pembina reports Scope 1 (direct emissions from operations such as stationary fuel combustion, mobile combustion, fugitive, flaring, vented emissions and formation CO2) and Scope 2 (indirect emissions from purchased and imported electricity and heat consumption). - Scope 1 emissions are calculated using operational activity data (e.g., fuel consumption data from meters, measured survey data and engineered estimates) multiplied by an operationally derived or the applicable regulated default emission factor.
-The regulated facilities were verified by third party verifiers and confirmed applicable regulated default emission factors were used. - Energy consumption used to quantify the Scope 1 emissions includes all types of fuels consumed by Pembina operations, including natural gas, diesel, gasoline, propane and jet fuel.
-Fuel consumption is based on a combination of invoiced amounts provided by third party suppliers, meter readings and system generated reports. - Scope 2 emissions are calculated using location-based emission factors from Environment and Climate Change Canada's most recent National Inventory Report ("NIR") for Canadian facilities, U.S. Environmental Protection Agency's Emissions & Generation Resource Integrated Database ("eGRID") for US facilities and Alberta Environment and Protected Areas Technology, Innovation and Emissions Reduction ("TIER") benchmark emission intensity factor for imported heat.
-Pembina continues to transition to a market-based methodology and will apply this approach when suitable data is available. - Purchased electricity is included within Scope 2 emissions.
-Electricity and imported heat consumption are based on invoiced amounts provided by third party suppliers, with the exception of certain assets, which were estimated. - Pembina has selected 2019 as its base year.
-Pembina's base year recalculation policy is to recalculate base year emissions for any significant structural changes as a result of major acquisitions, divestments and mergers and meet a significance threshold of ±15% of Base Year Scope 1+2 emissions.
-As such, as a result of the acquisition of Energy Transfer Canada ("ETC") assets in 2022, Pembina restated and re-assured base year emissions in line with its recalculation policy. - Immaterial sources of emissions such as physical and chemical processing emissions, construction activities and non-routine events such as emissions from spills are excluded from reported emissions.

-• Small emissions associated with lease automatic custody transfer equipment ("LACTs"), risers, valves sites, meter stations and communications towers have been accounted for by adding an additional 0.5% to the total corporate Scope 1 emissions.
+The regulated facilities were verified by third party verifiers and confirmed applicable regulated default emission factors were used. - Energy consumption used to quantify the Scope 1 emissions includes all types of fuels consumed by Pembina operations, including natural gas, diesel, gasoline, propane and jet fuel etc. Fuel consumption is based on a combination of invoiced amounts provided by third party suppliers, meter readings and system generated reports. - Location-based Scope 2 emissions are calculated using emission factors from Environment and Climate Change Canada's most recent National Inventory Report ("NIR") for Canadian facilities, U.S. Environmental Protection Agency's Emissions & Generation Resource Integrated Database ("eGRID") for US facilities and Alberta Environment and Protected Areas' Technology Innovation and Emissions Reduction ("TIER") benchmark emission intensity factor. - Market-based Scope 2 emissions are calculated using supplier-specific emission factors instead of grid emission factors.
+A location-based approach as stated in the previous bullet is still applied to assets where contractual instruments do not exist, or where supplier-specific emission factors are not available. - Purchased electricity is included within Scope 2 emissions.
+Electricity, imported heat, and imported hydrogen consumption are based on invoiced amounts provided by third party suppliers, with the exception of certain assets, which were estimated. - Immaterial sources of emissions such as physical and chemical processing emissions, construction activities and non-routine events such as emissions from spills are excluded from reported emissions. - Small emissions associated with lease automatic custody transfer equipment ("LACTs"), risers, valves sites, meter stations and communications towers have been accounted for by adding an additional 0.5% to the total corporate Scope 1 emissions.
 Based on previous engineering studies, this amount is conservative.